Explore your ancestry with a free trial!

 New England Family Histories #1, the 1600s-1800s

-The 1600s marked the beginning of significant European presence in New England, with the arrival of Pilgrims and Puritans seeking religious freedom and new opportunities.
-These early settlers established communities that were among the first experiments in self-governance in the New World, laying the groundwork for the democratic institutions that would later define the United States.
-Family histories from this century are intertwined with the stories of survival, community building, and the complex interactions with Native American populations.
+The 1600s marked the beginning of a significant European presence in New England, with the arrival of Pilgrims and Puritans seeking religious freedom and new opportunities.
+These early settlers established communities among the first experiments in self-governance in the New World, laying the groundwork for the democratic institutions that would later define the United States.
+Family histories from this century are intertwined with the stories of survival, community building, and complex interactions with Native American populations.

-The 1800s brought significant change to New England, as the region transitioned from a primarily agrarian society to one increasingly involved in manufacturing and trade.
+The 1800s brought significant change to New England as the region transitioned from a primarily agrarian society to one increasingly involved in manufacturing and trade.
 The Industrial Revolution transformed the landscape and society, leading to urbanization and the migration of families from rural areas to burgeoning cities.
 Family histories from this century can reflect these shifts, showcasing ancestors who were part of the growing middle class, involved in the abolitionist movement, or affected by the Civil War.

 For genealogists, the New England family histories from the 1600s to the 1800s are rich with potential discoveries.
 Records from this period, preserved in archives, libraries, and historical societies, offer a wealth of information for constructing family trees and understanding ancestors’ lives.
 Beyond names and dates, these records provide context to the challenges, achievements, and daily experiences of individuals and families, allowing descendants to connect with their heritage and the broader narrative of American history.